SpringCreek Fertility’s State-Of-The-Art IVF Laboratory

 The embryology laboratory is one of the most important components of any IVF fertility practice that will lead to success.

 SpringCreek’s IVF Laboratory was designed by MedTech for Solutions, a company focused in the Assisted Reproductive Technology (ART) market.
 Our laboratory is one of the most advanced laboratories with the sole purpose of the production of healthy human embryos.
 It includes special incubators that provide reduced oxygen environment for culturing embryos to the blastocyst stage of in vitro development.

-The IVF laboratory was designed to be isolated from the outside environment by having tightly sealed ceilings, walls, light fixtures, utility connections and airtight doors making it ‘impermeable’ to outside contaminants, airborne toxins and microbes from leaking into the room.
+The IVF laboratory was designed to be isolated from the outside environment by having tightly sealed ceilings, walls, light fixtures, utility connections and airtight doors making it ‘impermeable’ to outside contaminants, airborne toxins and microbes that could otherwise leak into the room.
 The embryology laboratory is pressurized above the adjacent procedure rooms so that the air moves from the embryology lab to the procedure room and out, preventing any toxins or contaminants that are in the air from entering the lab through the doors.
 Additionally, the HVAC system has been developed to safeguard against any outside air pollution such as nearby fires, highway construction and chemical spills where by we simply recirculate the air inside the laboratory.
-The SpringCreek laboratory has been designed to imitate the same environment that occurs in normal growth of the embryos inside a woman’s body that provides their patients the high rate of success of having a child.
 Poorly designed laboratories lead to low pregnancy rates due to toxic agents circulating in the air, thus impacting embryo development.
+The SpringCreek laboratory is designed to imitate the same environment that occurs in normal growth of the embryos inside a woman’s body; providing our patients a high rate of success of having a child.